Discovery Kids (Latin America): The Rainbow era (2002–2005)

-In February, 2005, Doki, the channel's mascot, was introduced, originally appearing in promos.
-Several prototypes of the mascot were made on 28 October 2004.
-His name is an abbreviation of the English term "A Dog for Kids".
+In February 2005, Doki, the channel's mascot, was introduced, originally appearing in promos.
+Several prototypes of the mascot were made on October 28, 2004.
+His name is an abbreviation of the term "A Dog for Kids".

 The Imaginary era (2005–2009)

-In March, 2005, the channel itself rebranded, which furthermore, also turned Doki into a standalone mascot.
+In March 2005, the channel itself rebranded, which furthermore, also turned Doki into a standalone mascot.

-In 2006, the Doki Descubre shorts began airing on the channel, airing until the year 2010.
+In 2006, the Doki Descubre (Note: Literally Doki Discovers) educational shorts began airing on the channel.

-In 2008, a new mascot was introduced, named Mundi.
+In April 2008, a new mascot was introduced, named Mundi.
 Originally made to celebrate Earth Day, it later became one of the standalone mascots for the channel.

+In February 2009, additional mascots were also introduced, named Gabi and Fico.
+Originally made to celebrate sports-themed specials.

-The Park era (2009–2013)
+The Playground era (2009–2013)

-Two-dimensional logo used between 2009 and 2016.
+Logo used between 2009–2016, also notable for being used in two eras.

-In March, 2009, the channel received a new look.
-The logo now depicts a green K with a yellow D enclosed in a blue sphere, alongside a yellow ring in the K. The channel also created specials based on several themes, such as ambience, reading, and sports.
+In March 2009, the channel received a new look.
+The logo now depicts a green "K" with a yellow "D" enclosed in a blue sphere, alongside a yellow ring around the "K".
+The channel also created specials based on several themes, such as ambience, reading, and friendship.
 The programming was also changed to focus on shows for children with up to 10 years of age.
-Newer mascots also made their first appearance: Oto, Fico, Anabella, and Gabi.
-The change originally appeared in Mexico, Argentina, and Chile on 30 March, before expanding to other regions on 30 May, and eventually expanded to Discovery Familia in the year 2010.
+The remaining new mascots also made their first appearance: Anabella and Oto.

-In December, 2009, a TV series based on its mascots, named Las Aventuras de Doki, (Note: Literally The Adventures of Doki) premiered, being produced by Nelvana.
+In December 2009, a pilot TV series based on its six mascots, titled Doki's Adventures, (Note: Spanish: Las Aventuras de Doki) premiered being produced by Nelvana.

 In 2010, the final Doki Descubre short aired on the channel.

 The World era (2013–2016)

-In April, 2013, another TV series based on its mascots, simply titled Doki, premiered, being produced by Portfolio Entertainment.
-The channel got rebranded as well, with the logo now being in 3D, rather than flat 2D.
+In April 2013, a full-length TV series based on its six mascots, simply titled Doki, premiered being produced by Portfolio Entertainment, which grouped the mascots as "Team Doki".
+(Note: Spanish: Equipo Doki) The channel got rebranded as well, with the logo now being in 3D, rather than flat 2D.
 A high-definition feed also launched, with the D in the logo being replaced with the initials HD.
 The Discovery Kids logo was portrayed as a planet, full of colorful and bright buildings and houses, and the channel's mascots all lived in there.

-In September, 2014, the entire channel started airing entirely in 16:9.
+In September 2014, the entire channel started airing entirely in 16:9.
 Back then, the channel mostly aired in 4:3, with some 16:9 programs airing since the rise of HD TVs.

-On 5 October 2015, Pac-Man and the Ghostly Adventures premiered on this channel, which was also the first program for older children to be premiered after January 2003, originally carrying a TV-Y7 rating in the United States.
+In October 2015, Pac-Man and the Ghostly Adventures premiered on this channel, which was also the first program for older children to be premiered after January 2003.
 It was also the only TV show on the channel to be based on an arcade game.